basham/rivet-icons-webpack-react/README.md

 </html>
 ```

-A new resource query can be used to copy files to the root of the out folder.
+A new resource query can be used to copy files to the root of the out folder, rather than to the `assets` subfolder.
 This could be used for the index page.

 ```js
 // webpack.config.js